Bosniaks in Turkey

-Bosniaks in Turkey refers to citizens of Turkey who are, or descend from, ethnic Bosniak people, originating in Bosnia and Herzegovina, Sandžak and other former Yugoslav republics.
+Bosniaks in Turkey (Serbo-Croatian: Bošnjaci u Turskoj / Бошњаци у Турској) are citizens of Turkey who are, or descend from, ethnic Bosniak people, originating in Bosnia and Herzegovina and other former Yugoslav republics.

 The Bosniak community in Turkey has its origins predominantly in the exodus of Bosniaks from the Bosnia Eyalet taking place in the 19th and early 20th century as a result of the collapse of the Ottoman Empire's rule in the Balkans.
 According to estimates commissioned in 2008 by the National Security Council of Turkey (Milli Güvenlik Kurulu) as many as 2,000,000 Turkish citizens are of Bosniak ancestry.
-Bosniaks mostly live in the Marmara Region which is in other words the north-west of Turkey.
+Bosniaks mostly live in the Marmara region which is in other words the north-west of Turkey.
 The biggest Bosniak community in Turkey is in Istanbul.

 Yenibosna ("New Bosnia") is a borough, located on the western part of the Istanbul district of Bahçelievler, bordering with the neighboring district Küçükçekmece.
 The district saw rapid migration from the former Ottoman Empire after the founding of the Republic of Turkey.

 The origin of the borough's name comes from the capital of Bosnia and Herzegovina, Sarajevo.
 The settlement was initially named Saraybosna, which is the Turkish equivalent of Sarajevo, before it was renamed Yenibosna with the formation of the Republic of Turkey.

-There are notable Bosniak communities in İzmir, Karamürsel, Yalova, Bursa and Edirne.
+There are notable Bosniak communities in Istanbul (Bayrampaşa), İzmir, Karamürsel, Yalova, Bursa and Edirne.

 Numbers

-In the census of 1965, those who spoke Bosnian as first language were proportionally most numerous in Kocaeli (1.2%), Sakarya (0.7%), Kırklareli (0.4%) and Izmir (0.2%).
+In the census of 1965, those who spoke Bosnian as first language were proportionally most numerous in Kocaeli (1.2%), Sakarya (0.7%), Kırklareli (0.4%) and İzmir (0.2%).

 There are currently an estimated 106,000 Turkish citizens identifying as Bosniaks.